keeffEoghan/yonder-site/notes.md

         - Configurable?
 - Review feedback
     - Access:
-        - Set up on main site subdomain until ready for release.
         - Set up through `thisisyonder.squarespace.com` account on a subdomain.
             - What's the cleanest way to transfer the site and template over, while still keeping the existing one as a holding page?
 - Bugs and errors